robscott/kube-capacity/README.md

   -o, --output string             output format for information
                                     (supports: [table json yaml csv tsv])
                                     (default "table")
   -a, --available                 includes quantity available instead of percentage used (ignored with csv or tsv output types)
-  -l, --pod-labels string         labels to filter pods with -p, --pods                      includes pods in output
+  -t, --node-taints               taints to filter nodes with -l, --pod-labels string         labels to filter pods with -p, --pods                      includes pods in output
       --sort string               attribute to sort results by (supports: